Arizona Diamondbacks minor league players: Spencer Giesting

 Spencer William Giesting (born July 2, 2001) is an American professional baseball pitcher in the Arizona Diamondbacks organization.

 Giesting attended Father Stephen T. Badin High School in Hamilton, Ohio, and played college baseball at the University of Charlotte.
 During the summer of 2021, he played in the Cape Cod Baseball League with the Harwich Mariners.
-As a sophomore in 2022, he appeared in twenty games (six starts) and went 7-4 with a 3.75 ERA over 74 1/3 innings.
+As a sophomore in 2022, he appeared in twenty games (six starts) and went 7–4 with a 3.75 ERA over 74 1/3 innings.
 After the season, Giesting was selected by the Arizona Diamondbacks in the 11th round of the 2022 Major League Baseball draft.
 Giesting signed with Arizona for $400,000.

 Giesting made his professional debut that season with the Arizona Complex League Diamondbacks before playing with the Visalia Rawhide, pitching a total of 15 1/3 innings between both teams.
-He played the 2023 season with the Hillsboro Hops, starting 24 games and going 7-4 with a 4.00 ERA and 124 strikeouts over 117 innings.
+He played the 2023 season with the Hillsboro Hops, starting 24 games and going 7–4 with a 4.00 ERA and 124 strikeouts over 117 innings.
 Giesting opened the 2024 season with Hillsboro and was promoted to the Amarillo Sod Poodles in mid-June.
 He was named the Diamondbacks Minor League Pitcher of the Month in September.
-Over 25 starts between both teams, he posted a 9-10 record and 3.31 ERA with 154 strikeouts in 141 1/3 innings.
+Over 25 starts between both teams, he posted a 9–10 record and 3.31 ERA with 154 strikeouts in 141 1/3 innings.
 Giesting was assigned to Amarillo to open the 2025 season and was promoted to the Reno Aces in early June.
+He started 27 games for the season and went 8–9 with a 5.31 ERA and 131 strikeouts over 135 2/3 innings.
+Giesting was assigned to Reno to open the 2026 season and began pitching out of the bullpen; he was placed on the injured list with an oblique injury after one appearance.
+He returned to play in 33 games for Reno and had a 3–2 record with a 4.61 ERA and 68 strikeouts over 52 2/3 innings.